-As a topical treatment, transdermal magnesium therapy has a key advantage over oral supplements as magnesium is absorbed and utilized in the area of application.
-Both leg cramps and restless legs are strongly associated with magnesium deficiency and respond favorable and quickly to daily use of magnesium oil.
+As a topical treatment, transdermal magnesium therapy has a key advantage over the oral form as magnesium is absorbed and utilized in the area of application.
+Both leg cramps and restless legs are strongly associated with magnesium deficiency and respond favorably and quickly to daily use of magnesium oil.

 Muscle and nerve pain also respond well to topical magnesium.
 Many patients assume they need more calcium to treat muscles problems.
-Calcium is responsible for muscular contraction while magnesium aids muscle relaxation.
-Spasms, cramps, pain, and restlessness are more often symptomatic of an inability for the affected muscle to relax, indicating a localized (and potentially systemic) magnesium deficiency.
+Calcium is responsible for muscular contraction, while magnesium aids muscle relaxation.
+Spasms, cramps, pain, and restlessness are more often symptomatic of an inability of the affected muscle to relax, indicating a localized (and potentially systemic) magnesium deficiency.

-Transdermal magnesium therapy has another advantage over high-dose oral magnesium in that it does not cause loose stools.
-As a side-effect from oral magnesium therapy, those suffering from constipation may take a sufficient dose of magnesium citrate or lactate to good effect.
-However, for a patient with a sensitive gut, this is an unwelcome reaction.
+Transdermal magnesium therapy has another advantage over high-dose oral magnesium in that the transdermal form does not cause loose stools.
+Those suffering from constipation may take a sufficient oral dose of magnesium citrate or magnesium lactate to good effect.
+However, the results would be unwelcome for a patient with a sensitive gut.

-The stool softening effect of magnesium is not inherently harmful and only a side-effect of taking too much, causing the body to flush the excess.
-It is actually a great way to find an ideal dosage of oral magnesium, as anything less than the amount that would cause loose stools is being fully utilized by the body.
-A topical application of magnesium oil circumvents this issue.
-In bypassing the digestive tract through application over muscles, even the most sensitive gut can supplement with magnesium long-term.
+The stool-softening effect of taking too much magnesium is not inherently harmful and is merely the body’s way of flushing the excess.
+Gradually increasing the dosage until the stool becomes loose is actually a great way to find an ideal dosage of oral magnesium as anything less than the amount that causes loose stools is being fully utilized by the body.

 Although the majority of magnesium will be absorbed and utilized in the area of application, a portion will make it into the bloodstream and circulate widely.
-Over time, you can correct a systemic magnesium deficiency with transdermal therapy magnesium, however, some problems are better treated with an oral form.
+Over time, you can correct a systemic magnesium deficiency with transdermal magnesium therapy; however, some problems are better treated with an oral form.
 Constipation is one aforementioned example as well as vascular system problems such as hypertension.

 It is worth commenting on some of the causes of magnesium deficiency, as it is essential to correct the underlying imbalance.
 A diet high in processed foods will gradually result in magnesium deficiency as the mineral is lost during the refinement process.
 This is especially true in the context of a diet low in leafy green vegetables, which are our best dietary source of magnesium.
-However, this is contingent upon adequate soil content of magnesium, which itself can become deficient through over-farming and erosion.
+However, this is contingent upon adequate magnesium content of the soil in which the vegetables were grown.
+It is important to remember that soil can become deficient through over-farming and erosion.